dbs-leipzig/gradoop/README.md

 #### JSON

-Gradoop supports JSON as input format for vertices, edges and graphs.
+Gradoop supports JSON as input format for vertexIds, edgeIds and graphIds.
 Besides the unique id, each JSON document stores the properties of the specific entity in an embedded document `data`.
 Meta information, like the obligatory label, is stored in a second embedded document `meta`.
-The meta document of vertices and edges may contain a mapping to the logical graphs they are contained in.
+The meta document of vertexIds and edgeIds may contain a mapping to the logical graphIds they are contained in.

-Two persons (Alice and Bob) that have three properties each and are contained in two logical graphs (`"graphs":[0,2]`).
+Two persons (Alice and Bob) that have three properties each and are contained in two logical graphIds (`"graphIds":[0,2]`).
 ```
 // content of hdfs:///input/nodes.json
-{"id":0,"data":{"gender":"f","city":"Leipzig","name":"Alice"},"meta":{"label":"Person","graphs":[0,2]}}
+{"id":0,"data":{"gender":"f","city":"Leipzig","name":"Alice"},"meta":{"label":"Person","graphIds":[0,2]}}
-{"id":1,"data":{"gender":"m","city":"Leipzig","name":"Bob"},"meta":{"label":"Person","graphs":[0,2]}}
+{"id":1,"data":{"gender":"m","city":"Leipzig","name":"Bob"},"meta":{"label":"Person","graphIds":[0,2]}}
 ```

 Edges are represented in a similar way.
 Alice and Bob are connected by an edge (knows).
-Edges may have properties (e.g., `"since":2014`) and may also be contained in logical graphs.
+Edges may have properties (e.g., `"since":2014`) and may also be contained in logical graphIds.
 Additionally, edge JSON documents store the obligatory source and target vertex identifier.

 ```
-// content of hdfs:///input/edges.json
+// content of hdfs:///input/edgeIds.json
-{"id":0,"source":0,"target":1,"data":{"since":2014},"meta":{"label":"knows","graphs":[0,2]}}
+{"id":0,"source":0,"target":1,"data":{"since":2014},"meta":{"label":"knows","graphIds":[0,2]}}
 ```

 Graphs may also have properties and must have a label (e.g., Community).

 ```
-// content of hdfs:///input/graphs.json
+// content of hdfs:///input/graphIds.json
 {"id":0,"data":{"interest":"Databases","vertexCount":3},"meta":{"label":"Community"}}
 {"id":1,"data":{"interest":"Hadoop","vertexCount":3},"meta":{"label":"Community"}}
 {"id":2,"data":{"interest":"Graphs","vertexCount":4},"meta":{"label":"Community"}}